Diego-Angulo/Data-Science-Specialization/README.md

 Allthough, this is a ten-course specialization.
 I did not upload any files from the first 4 courses because their projects are just an introduction to the further courses.

-All my projects are also uploaded in Rpubs.
-You can find them here: https://rpubs.com/diegolas
+All my final projects are also uploaded in Rpubs.
+You can find them here: https://rpubs.com/diegolas The final project of the ninth course is a ShinyApp.
+You can also find it here: https://diegoangulo.shinyapps.io/regressionapp/